Public Sector and Local Government workers can raise discrimination claims just as equally as other workers.

 One of the most common workplace discrimination complaints is sexual harassment.

-There is a 12 month time limit on making complaints under these laws.
-Complaints will first go through a process of conciliation and, if they do not resolve, either to the Federal Court (AHRC) or the Equal Opportunity Tribunal (EOC).
+There is a 12 month time limit on making complaints under the Equal Opportunity (State Law) and 6 month time limit under the Human Rights (Federal Law).
+Complaints will first go through a process of conciliation and, if they do not resolve, either to the Federal Court (AHRC) or the South Australian Employment Tribunal (for EOC matters).

 See the Chapter on Discrimination in the Law Handbook for more information.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.